 Ukrainian Spring festival to be held in Sweden for fourth time

-Source: The programme was posted at the event's website
+Source: the programme posted on the event's website

-Details: Over the course of three weeks, more than fifteen events dedicated to Ukrainian and European music, poetry, art and cinema will be held in the Swedish capital.
+Details: Over the course of three weeks, more than fifteen events showcasing Ukrainian and European music, poetry, art and cinema will be held in the Swedish capital.

 The festival is organised by the Ukrainian Institute in Sweden in cooperation with the Embassy of Ukraine in Sweden and nearly 40 cultural partners.
 The events will take place at key cultural venues across Stockholm.

-The organisers explain that this phrase became the foundation of the programme, which brings together works of art created in difficult historical moments yet filled with faith and inner resilience.
+The organisers explained that this motto is the foundation of the programme, which brings together works of art that were created at difficult times in history, yet are filled with faith and inner resilience.

-The festival will open with a concert at Konserthuset Stockholm.
-Young musicians from the orchestra academy of the Royal Stockholm Philharmonic Orchestra and the Lviv National Philharmonic will perform there.
+The festival will open with a concert at Konserthuset Stockholm featuring young musicians from the orchestra academy of the Royal Stockholm Philharmonic Orchestra and the Lviv National Philharmonic.

-The project has become part of a new international partnership between music institutions in Sweden and Ukraine and is being implemented with the support of the Swedish Institute.
+The project is part of a new international partnership between music institutions in Sweden and Ukraine and is being implemented with the support of the Swedish Institute.

 Support Ukrainska Pravda on Patreon!